ibexa/documentation-developer/docs/content_management/images/add_image_asset_from_dam.md

 For more information about supported parameters, see the [Unsplash documentation](https://unsplash.com/documentation#dynamically-resizable-images).

 In the back office, go to **Admin** > **Content types**.
-In the **Content** group, create a content type for DAM images, which includes the ImageAsset Field.
+In the **Content** group, create a content type for DAM images, which includes the ImageAsset field.

 Now, when you use the Embed block in the Page Builder, you should see a DAM Image.